Minimal development test

 /stuff command to get them back

-/infplace command to activate infinite node placement.
-There's also the setting
+/infplace command to toggle infinite node placement in-game

-- Use the Param2 Tool to experiment with the various drawtype test nodes
+- Use the Param2 Tool to change the param2 of nodes; it's useful to experiment with the various drawtype test nodes

 - Check out the game settings and server commands for additional tests and features

-- You can use this to test what happens if a player is simultanously in 2 nodes with
+- You can use this to test what happens if a player is simultaneously in 2 nodes with

 damage_per_second but with a different value.